venkat2305/LearnScribe/readme.md

 - notion integration.

 - put the schmea of differnt things in a seperate folders etc and use them everywhere instead of putting them in each route file and util file etc.

+- after everything we can send frontend code to claude to make it responsive
+- why quiz.types.ts
+- is the overall code like a senior or garbage
+- what is overall architecture of the project, explain project structure, why did you put certain things in hooks, some in utils and some as services.
+-typescript types, is it strict, what is good in the code and where and what can we improve.